Primitive Types

 types also provide bitwise operations as operators.
 Types are converted between each other using

 members in the types.
-For example, the numeric types contain a member int
+For example, the numeric types contain a member int that converts them to an

 integer.